We CARE

 Our commitment to fighting climate change is reflected in our company-wide emissions reduction targets set in line with the 1.5°C scenario and validated by the Science Based Targets initiative (SBTi), which include:

-• A 40% decrease in Scope 3 GHG emissions generated by the value chain) intensity per pair of shoes manufactured by 2030 (compared to 2021)..
+• a 40% decrease in Scope 3 GHG emissions intensity per pair of shoes manufactured by 2030 (compared to 2021).

-• Sourcing 100% renewable electricity at our company-owned facilities worldwide by year-end 2024, achieved in advance in 2023.
+• sourcing 100% renewable electricity at our Company-owned facilities worldwide by year-end 2024 (achieved in 2023, ahead of schedule).

-In addition, as indicated in our Forward Agenda, we have also committed to become carbon neutral at our sites worldwide by year-end 2025.
+In addition, as indicated in our Forward Agenda, we are also committed to compensating for residual Scope 1 and 2 GHG emissions at our sites by year-end 2025.

-Direct and indirect emissions associated with our activities (Scope 1 and 2) are mainly associated with the fuel consumption for our corporate car fleet, and a negligible part for heating, and with the electricity purchased for our stores, corporate offices and production site worldwide.
-Thanks to the use of 100% of certified renewable electricity in our company-owned sites worldwide, the 2023’ Scope 2 emissions were close to zero.
-Our decarbonization strategy envisages the upholding of the use of renewable electricity, the improvement of energy efficiency at our company-owned sites, and the transition of our fleet to electric or hybrid vehicles.
+Direct and indirect emissions associated with our activities (Scope 1 and 2) are mainly linked to fuel consumption from our corporate car fleet, with a negligible portion from heating, and to the electricity purchased for our stores, corporate offices, and production sites worldwide.
+Thanks to the use of 100% certified renewable electricity at our Company-owned sites worldwide, our Scope 2 emissions in 2024 were close to zero.
+Looking ahead, our decarbonization strategy focuses on maintaining the use of renewable electricity, improving energy efficiency at our sites, and transitioning our fleet to electric or hybrid vehicles.

-Our indirect Scope 3 emissions, which account for about 99.5% of our total carbon footprint, are generated along the value chain, mainly during the production and global distribution of our finished products.
-Our decarbonization strategy involves increasing the use of lower-impact materials in the manufacture of our products and packaging, as well as enhancing product eco-design and circularity by keeping in mind end-of-life management from conception; reducing the amount of packaging materials used while enhancing overall durability, reusability, and recyclability; increasing the use of life cycle assessments (LCAs) to further improve the environmental performance of our materials and products; and enhancing the efficiency of our logistics.
+Our indirect Scope 3 emissions, which account for approximately 99.3% of our total carbon footprint, are generated by our value chain, mainly during the production and global distribution of our finished products.
+Our decarbonization strategy involves increasing the use of lower-impact materials in our products and packaging; enhancing product eco-design and circularity by considering end-of-life management from conception; reducing the amount of packaging materials used while improving overall durability, reusability, and recyclability; increasing the use of life cycle assessments (LCAs) to further strengthen the environmental performance of our materials and products; and enhancing the efficiency of our logistics.

 OUR HOLISTICAPPROACH